-The Board of Directors approved proposed changes to water rates and service charges following a public hearing on February 27, 2020, after a seven-month evaluation by an independent financial expert who studied the then-current rate structures and cost of service, balancing revenue needs with mitigating rate increases for customers.
-The study revealed the need for new rates and charges based on increasing operating, maintenance and capital replacement costs, which went into effect on March 1, 2020, with changes effective again on January 1, 2021, 2022, 2023, and 2024.
+The Board of Directors approved proposed changes to water rates and service charges following a public hearing on April 24, 2025, after an independent financial expert studied the then-current rate structures and cost of service, balancing revenue needs with mitigating rate increases for customers.
+The study revealed the need for new rates and charges based on increasing operating, maintenance and capital replacement costs, which went into effect on May 1, 2025, with changes effective again on January 1, 2026, 2027, 2028, and 2029.